Omnithermal Perfect Simulation for Multi-server Queues

-Suppose that we have implemented Algorithm 2, and have obtained one equilibrium sample for the $M/G/c$ queue.
+Suppose that we have implemented Algorithm~\ref{alg2}, and have obtained one equilibrium sample for the $M/G/c$ queue.
 That is, we have established some backoff time $T<0$, along with sequences of arrival times and service durations, such that $L^c_0=U^c_0$.
-Our first observation is the following: suppose that we use these sequences to produce new FCFS processes $L^{c+m}$ and $U^{c+m}$ over $[T,0]$ in the manner described in step 2 of Algorithm 2.
-(That is, $L^{c+m}_T$ is empty, and $U^{c+m}_T$ contains the residual workloads present in $Y_T$, the $M/G/c\;[RA]$ process.)
-Then the workload vector for $U^{c+m}_t$ dominates (coordinate-by-coordinate) that of $L^{c+m}_t$ for all $t\in[T,0]$, and if $L^{c+m}_0=U^{c+m}_0$ then this value will be a perfect draw from the equilibrium of the $M/G/(c+m)$ queue, as required.
+Our first observation is the following: suppose that we use these sequences to produce new FCFS processes $L^{c+m}$ and $U^{c+m}$ over $[T,0]$ in the manner described in Step 2 of Algorithm~\ref{alg2}.
+More explicitly, $L^{c+m}_T$ is empty, and $U^{c+m}_T$ is constructed by feeding in all of the residual workloads present in $Y_T$, in order of their initiation of service in $Y$.
+(In particular, this means that if there are more than $c$ jobs present in $Y_T$ then more than $c$ coordinates of $U^{c+m}_T$ will be non-zero.) $L^{c+m}$ and $U^{c+m}$ are then fed the same sequences of arrival times and service durations as $L^c$ (and $U^c$) over $(T,0]$.
+The results of doing this are that the workload vector for $U^{c+m}_t$ will dominate (coordinate-by-coordinate) that of $L^{c+m}_t$ for all $t\in[T,0]$, and if $L^{c+m}_0=U^{c+m}_0$ then this value will be a perfect draw from the equilibrium of the $M/G/(c+m)$ queue, as required.
 This follows from Theorem~\ref{thm:CK3.3}: due to the way in which it is instantiated, $U^{c+m}$ is a queueing system that changes from $M/G/c\,[RA]$ to $M/G/(c+m)\,[FCFS]$ at time $T$.
-But the former of these can be thought of as an $M/G/(c+m)$ system with a random allocation rule that uniformly distributes jobs amongst only $c$ of the $(c+m)$ servers; since this is less efficient than the FCFS discipline, the proof of Theorem 3.3 in \cite{Connor-Kendall-2015} holds with this slightly modified setup.
+But the former of these can be thought of as an $M/G/(c+m)$ system with a random allocation rule which uniformly distributes jobs amongst only a fixed $c$ of the $(c+m)$ servers; since this is less efficient than the FCFS discipline, the proof of Theorem 3.3 in \cite{Connor-Kendall-2015} holds with this slightly modified setup.